chrisgjarrett/chrisgjarrett.github.io/_portfolio/kaituna-flow-prediction.md

 Additionally, I wrote a .yml pipeline that is triggered whenever I push to the 'release-predictions' branch of the repo.
 The yml file compiles the Docker image, uploads it to my Elastic Container Registry on AWS, and then re-deploys the image to a Lambda function.
 The Lambda function is configured to run every 6 hours, meaning it runs at 9am, 3pm, 9pm and 3am NZ time.
 These times were chosen intentionally so as to be useful - i.e. you could check the predicted flows in the morning, afternoon and evening.

 ## Website
 As mentioned, the model predictions are served to users through a [website](https://chrisgjarrett.github.io/kaituna-web-app/).
 The website pulls the JSON file containing the predictions from my AWS S3 bucket to populate its graph.
 In this way, client behaviour does not trigger a new prediction, which is beneficial from a resource use standpoint.

+# Future work
+No project is ever complete, but I eventually reached a point where I wanted to develop other aspects of my portfolio.
+I have documented the areas to explore for future work here:

+* Use a cloud-based ML service to host/deploy the model.
+I initially avoided this because it's expensive and probably won't implement it because of cost, however, it would be better practice and more maintainable.
+* Schedule retraining for the model.
+This would involve periodically scraping new data, checking it for significant changes in its properties and retraining a new model for deployment.
+* Make website ui smarter.
+Currently some UI decisions are made on the Python side and embedded into the JSON document.
+This is expedient, since dates are easier in Python than Javascript, but not best-practice.
+* The current solution architecture requires that a new image be deployed every time a new model is developed.
+However, it may be easier to deploy the model and preprocessor to an S3 bucket, which the lambda function references.
+This would mean that new models could be trained on new data without needing to redeploy an image.
+* The model is good at predicting the gate levels when there are no changes, but poor at predicting when the gate levels will change, which is really when it is useful.
+An improvement to this could involve penalising the model more harshly if it mis-predicts changes in flow.